Filips-Talums/Battery_Power_Monitor/Design_Process.md

 ### 6.4 I2C Communication

-At the moment the I2C communication paths between components is what is closer on my kicad schematic
+At the moment the I2C communication paths between components is what is closer on my kicad schematic in fig.0, it follows as this:

+        *OLED*
+        - SDA = GPIO19
+        - SCL = GPIO18
+        *INA226*
+        - SCL = GPIO27
+        - SDA = GPIO14
+        - ALERT = GPIO26

+### 6.5 GPIO Outputs

+The following GPIO Outputs used:

+        *BUZZER*
+        - VCC = GPIO22
+        *LED*
+        - VCC = GPIO23

 ### 6.5 Display Output